 The Old Diocesans Union (ODU) has over 8,000 members and 29 Branches spread throughout the world.
 Communications are highly networked and there are a multitude of social media platforms.

-Activities include Class Reunions; Mentorship programmes; Events; Bishops Community Week and Founder’s Day; liaison with other Alumni Associations; The Invest In our Future Foundation (IIOFF) and a close working relationship with the School Executive; the Parents Association (both Prep and College) and The Friends of Bishops.
+Activities include Class Reunions; Mentorship programmes; Events; Bishops Community Week and Founder’s Day; liaison with other Alumni Associations and a close working relationship with the School Executive; the Parents Association (both Prep and College) and The Friends of Bishops.

 A history of the Old Diocesans Union (the Alumni Association of Bishops)

-In 1896, forty-six years after Diocesan College (Bishops) was founded, the Old Diocesans Union was formed.
+In 1896, forty-seven years after Diocesan College (Bishops) was founded, the Old Diocesans Union was formed.

 Prior to that, an OD Rugby Club had been established and informal Old Boys Dinners had taken place, both at Bishops and in Johannesburg, where a ‘branch’ of the OD Union was formed a month before the OD Union itself was constituted in April 1896.